THIS DATE IN HISTORY: June 3

 The Kings led the Canadiens 2-1 entering the final 2:00 of Game 2 at the Forum.
 But Montreal coach Jacques Demers, reportedly on the advice of captain Guy Carbonneau, asks that the curve on McSorley's stick be measured.
 After it's found to be in excess of the legal limit, referee Kerry Fraser sends the defenseman to the penalty box for using an illegal stick.

 The Canadiens take advantage of the late power play when Desjardins scores his second goal of the game at 18:47, sending the game into overtime tied 2-2.
 Desjardins then beats Kelly Hrudey 51 seconds into OT to give the Canadiens an improbable 3-2 win that sends the best-of-7 series to Los Angeles even at 1-1.
 It's the eighth consecutive overtime win for Montreal.

 "Did I have an illegal stick?
 Yes, I did," McSorley says in 2012.
 "Did I stand up after the fact and say, 'Listen, I had an illegal stick?'
 Yes, I did."

 1982: Center Dave Keon announces his retirement after 18 seasons in the NHL, the first 15 with the Toronto Maple Leafs.
 Keon, one of the best two-way players in League history, ends his career with 396 goals and 986 points in 1,296 NHL games.
 He is a key member of the Toronto teams that win the Stanley Cup in 1962, '63 and '64, and again in 1967 when he's awarded the Conn Smythe Trophy as MVP of the playoffs.

 Video: Dave Keon led Toronto to three straight Cup titles

 2000: Jason Arnott has a goal and an assist, rookie defenseman Brian Rafalski has two assists and the New Jersey Devils defeat the Dallas Stars 2-1 in Game 3 of the Cup Final at Reunion Arena.
-Arnott ties the game 1-1 late in the first period and has an assist on Petr Sykora's power-play goal early in the second.
+Arnott ties the game 1-1 late in the first period and has an assist on a power-play goal by Petr Sykora early in the second.
 Martin Brodeur makes 22 saves for the Devils, who take a 2-1 lead in the best-of-7 series.